Welcome To The Personal Website Of

 Scroll down to get to know me…

 I am a scientific researcher with 15+ years of experience in Agent-Based Modelling and Simulation (ABMS) with applications ranging from financial markets and economics to public transport, road traffic, peak pricing, freight transport, air travel, infrastructure systems, energy, and sustainability.
+In recent years, I have been studying future mobility such as Connected and Autonomous Vehicles (CAVs).

 Ph.D. in Finance